CastillaAlvaro/ih_datamadpt1120_project_m1/README.md

 # ih_datamadpt1120_project_m1

-This project consist mainly in extracting some data from three differente sources, transforme it and be able to obtain insights.
+This project consists mainly in extracting some data from three differente sources, transforme it and be able to obtain insights.

 - The first source used to retrieve some data, is a **.db file**.
 In this file you will find a sample of different european citizens answering several questions  related to politics.
 Furthermore, you will see some other relevant information such as **gender, age, country, level of studies, etc.**